AJ-7885/eslint-config-webchannel/README.md

-# WebChannel.DEV Eslint and Prettier Setup
+# WebChannel Eslint and Prettier Setup

 These are WebChannel.DEV settings for ESLint and Prettier